corda/corda-docs/content/en/docs/cenm/1.3/enm-with-ssl.md

 ```

 This will include the `Network Map` as well as both the `Issuance` and `Revocation` workflows inside the Identity
 Manager.
-Leaving these configuration blocks out of the respective config files will mean that each CENM listening server
+Leaving these configuration blocks out of the respective configuration files will mean that each CENM listening server
 will be created without SSL and default to the following ports: